Shopping Cart

 You've made it through the tiring and demanding newborn months, and just when you feel like your body is getting used to regular sleep again - your bundle of joy becomes a toddler.

-But rest easy because, in this guide, we'll explain what's happening to your baby and the practical steps any parent can take to resolve sleep disruptions.
+Rest easy because, in this guide, we'll explain what's happening to your baby and the practical steps any parent can take to resolve sleep disruptions.
+It’s time to put the 18 month old sleep regression in the past!

-Sleep regression in an infant or toddler is when established sleeping patterns are temporarily interrupted by a period of night waking or refusing to go to sleep.
-While not all toddlers experience sleep regression, this is a common and normal part of your child's development.
+Sleep regression in babies or toddler is when established sleeping patterns are temporarily interrupted by a period of night waking or refusing to go to sleep.
+While not all toddlers experience sleep regression at 18 months, this is a common and normal part of your child's development.

 The telltale signs of 18 month sleep regression